RN0311/papers-I-read/assets/CPAPER3.md

 workflows that solve a specific task, eg. a random forest implementation is a flow that can be used to solve a classification or regression task.<br >
-**Runs**: They are the resullt of executing flows, optionally with preset hyperparameter values, on tasks and contain all expected outputs and evaluations of these outputs.(eg. accuracy of pred ictions)
+**Runs**: They are the resullt of executing flows, optionally with preset hyperparameter values, on tasks and contain all expected outputs and evaluations of these outputs.(eg. accuracy of predictions)

 ###### Benefits for society
 > OpenML provides a useful learning and working environment for students, scientists and practioners.